parrrate/exercises/src/overview.md

     fixed_name()
 }
 ```
-Some exercises may not include have the replaced parts greyed out:
+Some exercises may not have the replaced parts greyed out:
 ```rust
 # mod __ {
 fn fix_me() {